 - Think before you say or act.
 Be mindful of every moment

 - Stop blaming yourself.
-Too much of self-criticism and self-pity, bordering on masochist behaviour can be self-sabotaging.
-Initially, you might win sympathy from your partner but it can soon turn to disgust.
-And then it’s a downhill journey
+Too much self-criticism and self-pity, bordering on masochist behavior can be self-sabotaging.
+Initially, you might win sympathy from your partner, but it can soon turn to disgust.
+And then, it’s a downhill journey

 - Step out of your comfort zone.
 Be it in the professional or personal realm of life, try and do something different to break the pattern.
 Begin with small steps.
 Didn’t like his snarky, reckless comment on your outfit?
 Tell him that instead of criticizing him on his choice of perfume, the way you used to earlier.
 Tackle problems differently